 Recipe FAQ's

-Store in an airtight container at room temperature for up to 4 days.
+Store in an airtight container in the fridge for up to 4 days.
 Add on top of salads or pasta, or reheat at 350°F for about 10 minutes.

 Absolutely!
-Just be aware that thighs will take longer than breasts to cook through and you want to cook them to 175°F instead.
+Just be aware that thighs will take longer than breasts to cook through and you want to cook them to 165°F instead.

 No!
 Cooking chicken from frozen is not recommended for this recipe because it won't cook evenly.
 You can use frozen chicken breasts, just be sure to thaw completely before cooking.